Guided Walking Tours

 Anniversary Drawing Room

 Straight ahead is the Anniversary Drawing Room.
-This room is utilized for small catered events and as a meeting space for the Purdue Board of Trustees.
+This room is utilized for small catered events and inside of ADR, in a separate room, is the Purdue Board of Trustees suite.

 Turn left at the Anniversary Drawing room, go to the end of the hall and turn left before the stairs, take the elevator down to the ground floor.
 Come out of the elevator, turn left, then right.
 Follow that hall to the main hallway of the ground floor, turn left and go to where the stairs from Grant Street come down to the ground floor.